 Kim Il Sung denies that North Korea has been or is developing nuclear weapons.

-1994 - Former US President Jimmy Carter visits North Korea on 15-18 June, meeting with Kim Il Sung.
-The US agrees to high-level talks between the two nations and schedules a meeting for 8 July in Geneva.
+1994 - Former US President Jimmy Carter visits North Korea on 15-18 June and meets with Kim Il Sung.
+Following the visit the US agrees to high-level talks between the two nations and schedules a meeting for 8 July in Geneva.
 In return North Korea agrees to "freeze" its nuclear program.

 On 28 June, North and South Korea agree to hold a leaders summit in Pyongyang on 25-27 July.
 It will be the first meeting of its type since the division of the peninsula in 1945.

 However, Kim Il Sung dies suddenly in his country villa on 8 July from a heart attack "owing to heavy mental strains."
 All the scheduled talks are suspended.
 His state funeral is held on 18 July and is followed by a three-year-long period of national mourning.

 It is later reported that Kim's death occurred during a heated argument with Kim Jong Il.

 Suspicions over the circumstances of Kim's death are heightened by reports that Kim Jong Il refused to allow doctors to enter his father's room for an extended period.
 Further questions are raised by the crash of two out of the five helicopters assigned to fly Kim's corpse to Pyongyang, killing the doctors and bodyguards on board, and by the disappearance without trace of other functionaries.

 Kim Jong Il is also reported to have concealed the depth of the country's economic crisis and the extent of its famine from his father, and to have opposed reunification with the South.